bekk/bekk-christmas/post/react/cravings-for-toast.md

 Voila!
 As seen in the `App()`-function we do not need to send down any props to the children component, instead they can extract everything needed using the `useContext`-hook.
 This was a short introduction to hooks and the context api, and how they can be used together to create a toast notification system.

-A working example can be found below.
+A very simple working example can be found below.
 For more information on this topic, please visit the given links further down.
 Have a good day!

 <iframe
      src="https://codesandbox.io/embed/polished-bird-yx7ym?fontsize=14&hidenavigation=1&theme=dark"